 Usability

-The main difference you feel is the spring-loaded secondary locking tab, which adds security against the lever popping open.
+A key feature of the Pro Magnet is the spring-loaded secondary locking tab, which adds security against the lever popping open from extreme impacts.
 It’s a small feature, but it matters for:

 - people who want maximum “never pops open” confidence

-The Pro Magnet is just like the Olympic, with the addition of the locking tab that I mentioned, and most importantly, the inclusion of magnets.
+The Pro Magnet is just like the Olympic, obviously with the addition of the locking tab, but also the inclusion of magnets.
 If you care about magnets, the Pro Magnet is the best implementation in the Lock-Jaw lineup because:

 - the magnets are strong